dlwicksell/nodem/README.md

 interface for [Caché][].

-All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object, containing a few specified properties.
-The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: data, get, kill, nextNode, order, previous, previousNode, and set.
+All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object, containing a few specific properties.
+The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: data, function, get, kill, nextNode, order, previous, previousNode, procedure, and set.
 In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - error and result, as the last argument to the normal synchronous APIs.
-When passing arguments to those APIs by-position, the first argument would be the global, local, or intrinsic special variable (only supported in the get and set APIs) string, and the next set of arguments would be each subscript, separated as a different argument.
+When passing arguments to those APIs by-position, the first argument would be the global, local, or intrinsic special variable (only supported in the get and set APIs) string, and the next set of arguments would be each subscript (or function/procedure argument), separated as a different argument.
 In order to specify an intrinsic special variable when passing arguments inside of a JavaScript object, use the local property, and preface the name with a $.
 For the set API, the last non-function argument would be treated as the data to set in to the node.
 Asynchronous, and call by-position, support for the rest of the API is coming soon.

 Nodem uses the YottaDB and GT.M C call-in interface.
 YottaDB has released a new, faster, low-level database access API, with version r1.20, called the SimpleAPI.